A complete travel guide with the best things to do, the most beautiful beaches, where to stay, where to eat and more!

 Enjoy the monazite sands

-Guarapari became known worldwide as the “Health City” and this is due to its monazite sands that have a natural concentration of heavy minerals with therapeutic effects that are able to relief pain and even prevent diseases.
+Guarapari became known worldwide as the “Health City” and this is due to its monazite sands that have a natural concentration of heavy minerals with therapeutic effects that are able to relieve pain and even prevent diseases.
 Some are used to polish ships and glasses lenses and it is believed to have even been used to produce an atomic bomb.

 There are 4 types of sand that can be found in this region: